chadequate/summit-stock-portfolio/README.md

  - Summarizing net gain/loss for all stocks in the portfolio
  - Summarizing net gain/loss for a single stock

 At this point I'm thinking maybe a single table, debits and credits, accounting style.
 I did something similar once when refactoring an inventory system, I liked how that turned out.
-I would make a Create Table script to define it in a relational database, in order to leverage aggregate functions (SUM).
+I would make a Create Table script to define it in a relational database, heavy leveraging of aggregate functions (SUM).
 Buying is a positive integer in the quantity column, Selling is negative, Summing and Grouping can handle the rest.
 Quick and dirty.
 Simple.

 Maybe something like...